Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Acknowledgments

 \section{Acknowledgments}

 A.M. gratefully acknowledges support from the Leverhulme Research Project Grant RPG-2021-401 and an Isaac Newton Institute Network Grant, EPSRC Grant EP/R014604/1.
 P.R. is supported by the Leverhulme Research Project Grant RPG-2021-401.
+This work was completed whilst A.M. was working at the University of Strathclyde.